plinioprado/adp-boomtown/src/README2.md

 # todo

-* Masonry not working
-* Not getting current route to show/hie elements
+* Not getting current route to show/hide elements
 * not getting logo from images folder